-The Tibet Autonomous Region (TAR) comprises less than half of historic Tibet and was created by China in 1965 for administrative reasons.
-It is important to note that when Chinese officials and publications use the term “Tibet” they mean only the TAR.
+The Tibet Autonomous Region (TAR) comprises of less than half of historic Tibet and was created by China in 1965 for administrative reasons.
+It is important to note that when Chinese officials and publications use the term “Tibet,” they mean only the TAR.

 Tibetans use the term Tibet to mean the three provinces described above, i.e., the area traditionally known as Tibet before the 1949-50 invasion.